Customer onboarding isn't easy. On the surface, it involves managing multiple processes and stakeholders.

 Answers to these questions end up revealing patterns that you've somehow not noticed before.
 And these insights could be game-changing.
 One minor tweak or change in an approach could potentially lead to massive gains.

-Finally, we come to the most crucial benefit a dedicated platform can provide.
+Finally, we come to the most crucial benefit a dedicated customer onboarding platform can provide.

 Our team collectively has several years' worth of experience working in the SaaS space, running hundreds of customer-facing projects using multiple tools and workarounds.